vp-online-courses/webpack-tutorial/README.md

 This repository was designed to help you with learning Webpack.

-It is a supplementary resource to the course "Webpack 4: From Beginner To Advanced".
+It is a supplementary resource to the course "Webpack 5: The Complete Guide For Beginners".

 ## Clone This Repository